Skye, the Western Isles, Loch Ness & the Highlands

 You’re reading this because you’re interested in seeing more of Scotland than just the major icons like Loch Ness.
 Gearrannan offers a fantastic insight into traditional way of life which has changed slowly, still shapes the Western Isles today and is truly off the beaten track.

 Loch Ness Cruise

 Take to the water and hunt for the elusive monster.
-Hour long evening cruises operate from Fort Augustus throughout summer and can be booked through Morag's Lodge hostel on arrival (subject to availability).
+Hour long evening cruises operate from Fort Augustus throughout summer and can be booked through Morag's Lodge hostel on arrival.
+Subject to availability locally.

-No stress, your accommodation is booked in the best hostels available!
+No stress, your accommodation is booked in the best hostels available but not included.